 If you use any products that contain any of these ingredients, then it can result in skin purging.

 Skin purging happens because the function of certain products is to increase the turnover of skin cells.
 This exfoliation process promotes renewing of skin, with the aim of reducing congestion.
 A result of this is the skin breaking out, known as the purge.
-Essentially, the purge is the skins way of “cleaning out its pipes”.
+Essentially, the purge is the skin’s way of “cleaning out its pipes”.

-A retinol purge is a breakout caused by ingredients that promote new skin cells to develop.
+A retinol purge is a breakout caused by active ingredients that promote new skin cells to develop.
 As a result, bacteria and gunk from the lower layers of the skin are pushed out, manifesting as spots.

 Most people will find that it will last around two weeks before it clears up.
 Some of this will also depend on the type of skin you have.
 If you aren’t sure what your skin type is, there are guides online that can help.

 Skin purging is a good sign that treatment is working.
-The increase in spots simply mean that the product is increasing the turnover of skin cells, so that the bacteria and dirt from the lower layers of skin are pushed out.
+The increase in spots simply means that the product is increasing the turnover of skin cells, so that the bacteria and dirt from the lower layers of skin are pushed out.

-Skin purging means that that your skin is rejuvenating itself and clearer skin is not too far away.
+Skin purging means that your skin is rejuvenating itself and clearer skin is not too far away.

 Skin purging and breakouts are very similar in nature and it’s difficult to work out whether your skin is purging or breaking out.
 If you are using a retinoid and experience a sudden crop of pimples accompanied by dry skin, you are likely experiencing the purge.
 Spots and pimples are not usually limited to one area, and you may find that they do not persist or last too long.